The Gunny Sack

 • Vanilla Extract: A little vanilla extract takes this drink from good to amazing!

 • Half-n-Half: The half-n-half makes the orange julius creamy.
-You can substitute it with an equal amount of heavy cream or milk, if you prefer, but it may change the consistency.
+You can also make this Orange Julius recipe with milk, heavy cream, or almond milk, but it may change the consistency.

-• Granulated Sugar: Adding sugar increase the sweetness and makes the beverage a treat!
+• Granulated Sugar: Adding sugar increases the sweetness and makes the beverage a treat!
 You can swap it out with your favorite sugar alternative if you prefer.

 • Ice Cubes: This recipe calls for three cups of ice cubes so having a powerful blender is a bonus!